thcorre/phnog2025-workshop/day_1-ixp-peering-lab/README.md

 # EVPN VPLS Service

-In this example below for PE3, we are creating an EVPN VPLS basic service in the IXP network for connecting the peering customers within the same Broadcast Domain.
+In this example below for PE3, we are creating a basic EVPN VPLS service within the IXP network (among all participating PEs) for connecting the peering customers in the same Broadcast Domain.

 ```